jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Default: 150
 #    Speed in mm/s.
 This is the speed used for long moves, such as when
 #    loading or unloading filament.
+rev_long_moves_speed_factor: 1.0
+#    Default: 1.0
+#    Range: 0.5 to 1.2
+#    Scalar factor multiplied to long_moves_speed when rewinding filament.
+#    Useful when reversing is done using non-assisted systems, e.g. filamentalist
 long_moves_accel: 250
 #    Default: 250
 #    Speed in mm/s².
 This is the acceleration used for long moves.